 Canal+ IPO: what you need to know and how to buy shares

-The Canal+ IPO is on the horizon, most likely to be floated on the London Stock Exchange (LSE).
-Find out when it will take place, how you can buy and trade the company’s shares and learn more about its business model.
+The Canal+ IPO takes place on 16 December, floating on the London Stock Exchange (LSE).
+Find out how you can buy and trade the company’s shares and learn more about its business model.

 Canal+ is a global media company founded in November 1984 as a premium subscription channel under the Canal+ Groupe banner.
 The company offers content tailored to its individual markets, with over 100 channels specifically made for its worldwide viewership.